On optimal parameters involved with two-weighted estimates of commutators of singular and fractional integral operators: Introduction

 It is well known the significative contribution that represent the continuity properties of different operators from Harmonic Analysis in the study of the regularity properties of the solutions of certain partial differential equations.
 There is a vast evidence of this fact and in this direction, the commutators of operators with symbols functions in certain adequate spaces play an important role (see, for example, \cite{BraCeru}, \cite{BCe}, \cite{BraCe}, \cite{BCM}, \cite{ChFL}, \cite{ChFL2} and \cite{Rios}).
 Thus, their boundedness properties allow to derive regularity properties related with the solutions of such PDE's.

-In \cite{HSV2} the authors proved one-weight boundedness results for the classical fractional integral operator $I_{\alpha}$, $0<\alpha<n$, between certain spaces including weighted $L^p$ -Lipschitz$(\beta)$ estimates, where the relation between $p$ and $\beta$ is the standard, $\beta/n=\alpha/n-1/p$.
-The Lipschitz spaces considered in that article are generalizations of some known integral version of the classical Lipschitz($\beta$) spaces.
+In \cite{HSV2} the authors proved one-weight boundedness results for the classical fractional integral operator $I_{\alpha}$, $0<\alpha<n$, including weighted estimates between $L^p$ spaces and certain generalizations of the $\mathcal{L}_{p,\lambda}$ spaces defined in \cite{Peetre}.
+Particularly, the Lipschitz spaces considered in that article are generalizations of some known integral version of the classical Lipschitz($\beta$) spaces, where the relation between $p$ and $\beta$ is the standard, $\beta/n=\alpha/n-1/p$.
 In \cite{Morvidone} similar problems were studied for the Hilbert transform and certain generalizations of the Lipschitz spaces defined in \cite{HSV2}.

-On the other hand, in \cite{PradoCarolinae} a two-weighted problem for the boundedness of $I_{\alpha}$ of the type $L^p$-Lipschitz$(\beta)$ was studied.
+On the other hand, in \cite{PradoCarolinae} a two-weighted problem for the boundedness of $I_{\alpha}$ in the spirit of \cite{HSV2} was studied.
 The parameters involved belong to a region out of which the weights are trivial, that is $v=0$ or $w=\infty$ a.e. and, in this sense, this is an optimal estimate.
-Similar results in this spirit were proved in \cite{PraReinf} for commutators of singular integral and fractional type operators, by considering the Lipschitz spaces given in \cite{Pra}.
+Similar results of this type were proved in \cite{PraReinf} for commutators of singular integral and fractional type operators.